 F. Notwithstanding any other provision of this chapter, the director may enter into agreements with federal, state or foreign regulators to allow securities issued or sold in this state to be sold in another jurisdiction and securities issued or sold in another jurisdiction to be issued or sold in this state.

-1. The person has a reasonable and good faith belief that the virtual coin subject to exchange does not meet the definition of a virtual coin offering under section 44-1801.
+1. The person has a reasonable and good faith belief that the virtual coin subject to exchange does not meet the definition of a virtual coin offering.

-2. The person takes reasonably prompt action to terminate the person's facilitation of the exchange of the virtual coin after obtaining knowledge that the virtual coin meets the definition of a virtual coin offering under section 44-1801.
+2. The person takes reasonably prompt action to terminate the person's facilitation of the exchange of the virtual coin after obtaining knowledge that the virtual coin meets the definition of a virtual coin offering.